 Call Shannon Johnson at

 281-277-8811 for pre-screening

 Wednesdays: 2:00pm - 3:50pm

-12-week therapy groups centered on a Christian perspective towards healing the devastation and trauma experienced as a spouse of those struggling with sexual addiction.
+A 12-week therapy group centered on a Christian perspective towards healing the devastation and trauma experienced as a spouse of those struggling with sexual addiction.